josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/ContentElements/AddContentElement.md

    2. (Simple) Frontend Template
    3. New ViewHelper (if something could be really improved in Fluid)
 5. **PHP FormDataProvider**
-   1. specific formEngine modifications for this type (if necessary
+   1. specific formEngine modifications for this type (if necessary only!)
+Consider using PageTSConfig first!!!

 ## Helper method `\JosefGlatz\Theme\Utility\Tca::getShowitemDefault()`